Covariance-based method for eigenstate factorization and generalized singlets

-Numerical methods for Hamiltonian construction from a given general eigenstate, based on a global covariance matrix, were recently introduced in \cite{ChCl.18,ran.19}.
-Related quantum covariance matrices were used previously in connection with the detection of entanglement \cite{PRL99.07}.
+Numerical methods for Hamiltonian construction from a general eigenstate, based on a global covariance matrix, were introduced in \cite{ChCl.18,ran.19}.
+Related covariance matrices were also used in connection with entanglement detection \cite{PRL99.07}.
 See also \cite{MCPRX.22,COVAR.22} for other recent uses of covariance based quantum formalisms.